Janny52190790/The-Game-of-Life/README.md

-# Assignment 4 - The Game of Life
+# The Game of Life
 This assignment mainly ask as to make two files: universe.c, life.c.
 We should also create Makefile and DESIGN.pdf.

 ## Automate compilation by using Makefile